rchain/rchain/node/README.md

 sbt docker
 ```

-To test if image is available to use, simply run `docker images`, `coop.rchain/rnode` should be on the list of available images.
+To test if the image is available to use, simply run `docker images`, `coop.rchain/rnode` should be on the list of available images.

 ```
 hideout:rchain rabbit$ docker images | grep rchain